Colorado State University Global

 LOA is designed for the student who takes a break in the course of study for more than two 8-week terms, but intends to return at a later date.
 In accordance with Title IX, a leave of absence will also be permitted due to pregnancy, childbirth, false pregnancy, termination of pregnancy, and recovery therefrom for a period of time as deemed medically necessary by the student's physician.

 Before considering an LOA, students should determine whether a formal LOA is necessary.
-Students who are receiving financial aid, scholarships, and tuition guarantee programs should consult with their advisor about the guidelines of LOA and the potential impact on student financial aid eligibility and obligation.
-Students with outstanding student loans should consult with a financial aid advisor to determine whether LOA could jeopardize their deferment status.
-Students who leave a program, or stop continuous enrollment, without an approved LOA may jeopardize their financial aid package and guaranteed tuition rate.
+Students who are receiving financial aid, scholarships, and tuition guarantee programs should consult with their Student Success Counselor about the guidelines of LOA and the potential impact on student financial aid eligibility and obligation.
+Students with outstanding student loans should consult with Student Financial Services to determine whether LOA could jeopardize their deferment status.

 LOA is defined as a voluntary leave from a program of study for more than two (2) terms (16 weeks).
 A student may take a LOA a maximum of four times during his or her course of study before requiring re-admission.
 If the LOA or any consecutive non-enrollment time equals or exceeds one (1) year, then re-admission is required.